5 benefits of Pilates for both men and women

 5. Improve the way your body looks and feels

 Core strength is a big focus of Pilates, but it’s not the only one.
 It’s common knowledge that the glutes are the biggest muscle group in the body, but for many people these muscles are underactive.
 And nobody wants a lazy butt.
 Pilates teaches you to activate and work the glute muscles, which enables you to burn more energy in each and every workout and accelerate your fat-burning goals.

 Build your confidence on the mat for more confidence off the mat.

 As you build muscle strength, you’ll also increase tone and definition, as well as the overall balance of muscle throughout your body.
 Think long, lean legs, sculpted abs and a firm butt.

 Plus, by promoting good posture and drawing you upright (even when you’re stuck at that desk all day), and helping you to move more easily and fluidly, Pilates enables you to project confidence.

 As a professional ballet dancer, Sylvia relied on Pilates to maintain her body.
-Now she’s an accredited Pilates teacher, Level 4 member of Pilates Alliance Australasia and co-founder of Vie Pilates on the Gold Coast.
+Now she’s an accredited Pilates teacher and co-founder of Vie Pilates on the Gold Coast.
 Renowned for bringing the burn, Sylvia’s Pilates workouts boost mobility and strengthen mind-body connection to help you take your fitness to the next level.